-Most people will arrive to Spain via air and renting a car from the airport is the logic choice.
+Most people will arrive in Spain via air and renting a car from the airport is the logical choice.
 They have a wide variety of cars available and you have fast access to the motorway.

 Save on Navigation while Driving in Spain

 Another epic money costing mistake I made the first time I rented a car in Spain was that I didn’t think about the navigation.

 Silly me figured all modern cars these days have navigation, right?